CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

 1. With all your desired secrets and certificates now uploaded, it's time to configure the `Values.yaml` to begin synchronising.

-    In your values file, we'll need to add the following block of code into the global values:
+    In your values file, add the following block of code into the global values:

     ```yaml
     global: